 Homeownership assistance waiver and alternative requirement.
 42 U.S.C.
 5305(a)(24) is waived and replaced with the following alternative requirement: "Provision of direct assistance to facilitate and expand homeownership among persons at or below 120 percent of area median income (except that such assistance shall not be considered a public service for purposes of 42 U.S.C.
-5305(a)(8)) by using such assistance to-(A) subsidize interest rates and mortgage principal amounts for homebuyers with incomes at or below 120 percent of area median income; (B) finance the acquisition of housing by homebuyers with incomes at or below 120 percent of area median income that is occupied by the homebuyers; (C) acquire guarantees for mortgage financing obtained by homebuyers with incomes at or below 120 percent of area median income from private lenders, meaning that if a private lender selected by the homebuyer offers a guarantee of the mortgage financing, the grantee may purchase the guarantee to ensure repayment in case of default by the homebuyer.
+5305(a)(8)) by using such assistance to-(A) subsidize interest rates and mortgage principal amounts for homebuyers with incomes at or below 120 percent of area median income (B) finance the acquisition of housing by homebuyers with incomes at or below 120 percent of area median income from private lenders, meaning that if a private lender selected by the homebuyer offers a guarantee of the mortgage financing, the grantee may purchase the guarantee to ensure repayment in case of default by the homebuyer.
 This subparagraph allows the purchase of mortgage insurance by the household but not the direct issuance of mortgage insurance by the grantee; (D) provide up to 100 percent of any down payment required from homebuyers with incomes at or below 120 percent of area median income; or (E) pay reasonable closing costs (normally associated with the purchase of a home) incurred by homebuyers with incomes at or below 120 percent of area median income."
 While homeownership assistance, as described above, may be provided to households with incomes at or below 120% of the area median income, HUD will only consider those funds used for households with incomes at or below 80% of the area median income to qualify as meeting the LMI person benefit national objective.